briankrznarich/jmdictdb/README.txt

    pages.
 There must be no active users in any of these databases or the "make activate" command will fail.

-10. If you plan on using the cgi files with a web server, double check the settings in the Makefile (see step #1) and then run:
+10. To use the cgi files with a web server, you can configure the web server to access the files directly from the development directories, or you can run:

         make web

-   to install the web CGI files.
-   Note that it is also possible to configure your web server to serve the cgi files directly from the development directory making this step unnecessary.
+   to install them to another location.
+Check and adjust the settings in Makefile first.
+The default location is ~/public_html/cgi-bin/ for the cgi files and ~/public_html/lib/ for the supporting library files.

+11. Create a config.ini file (use the python/lib/config.sample file
+   as a guide).
+The config.ini file should go in the same directory as the library files: in python/lib/ if you are serving the files directly from the development directories, or in $(WEBROOT)/lib/ if you are installing the web files using 'make web' (or both).
-11. Create a config.ini file in the cgi directory where the lib files were copied based the python/lib/config.ini.sample file and adjusted for your installation.
-It should be readable by the web server process and not readable by world (it will contain database passwords.)
+   The config.ini file should be readable by the web server process and not readable by world (it will contain database passwords.)

    Create a log file as described in the OPERATION section below.
    It should be writable by the the web server process.